 The mounting mechanism is nothing but a fixture used to attach the fan to the ceiling.
 Several mechanisms are available, but the ball and socket system and J hook with shackle clamp are the common mounting mechanisms.

 The ball and socket system works with a mounting bracket of the fan, which fits the bottom of the down rod.
-J hook and shackle clamp fit direct to the ceiling of the home with a rubber grommet which absorbs vibration caused due to rotation.
+J hook and shackle clamp fit directly to the ceiling of the home with a rubber grommet, which absorbs vibration caused by rotation.

 This mounting mechanism is mainly used in older, heavy-duty fans & industrial fans.

-The mounting mechanism is one of the essential parts of a ceiling fan because if this mounting mechanism is not fit properly to the ceiling, there will be a chance to fall off the fan.
+The mounting mechanism is one of the essential parts of a ceiling fan because if this mounting mechanism does not fit properly to the ceiling, there will be a chance of falling off the fan.

 Fan Blades

-Fan blades are the wing of the ceiling fan which extend outward toward the center of the fan.
-The materials of the blades are aluminum, plastic, steel, or wood.
+Fan blades are the wing of the ceiling fan that extends outward toward the center of the fan.
+The blades are made of aluminum, plastic, steel, or wood.
 Aluminum fan blades are lighter in weight, which improves the efficiency of a ceiling fan.

 Depending upon the ceiling fan, it has 3 or 4 fan blades.
-4 blade fan provides better air circulation as compared to 3-blade fans.
-This fan blade is 120 degrees apart and positioned at 12 degrees either drag air upwards or push air downwards.
+4 4-blade fans provide better air circulation than 3-blade fans.
+This fan blade is 120 degrees apart and positioned at 12 degrees; either drag air upwards or push air downwards.

 In the summer season, fan blades are set in an anti-clockwise direction to push the air downward to create a cool breeze without altering the temperature, and we will get a cold breeze.